- Calm waters for paddling and fishing, wide rural roads for biking, and easy trails for family hikes.

 …and other adventures are a real bargain.

 - Crater Lake ZipLine and Sasquatch Hollow – Oregon’s longest ziplines and only kid’s zipline adventure.
 AND, ax throwing was added in 2022!

 If you don’t bring your own, rent a boat, canoe, or kayak at Lake of the Woods Resort, Fish Lake Resort, Rocky Point Resort, or Harriman Springs Resort.
-Sky Lakes Wilderness Rentals rents and delivers kayaks, bikes, and binocs, while Crater Lake Zipline rents and delivers kayaks.
+Sky Lakes Wilderness Adventures rents and delivers kayaks, bikes, and binocs, while Crater Lake ZipLine rents and delivers kayaks.
 Fish Lake Resort even rents ice fishing gear!

 Come, explore, and enjoy this special area with your family!